 Students may use their flex dollars to purchase meals for friends.
-Students may not use their meal card to purchase meals for others.
+Students may not use their meal card to purchase meals for others

-Note: Any meal card used by someone other than the proper owner will be confiscated and turned over to the Office of Student Development for appropriate conduct action.
+Note: A card may only be used by another student when written/e-mail consent has been received by the manager at New Woody's or with written/e-mail consent from the campus nurse.
+Any meal card used by someone other than the proper owner will be confiscated and turned over to the Office of Student Development for appropriate conduct action.